 If you use the NFS Filer to display files you've transferred to the remote filestore by Ftp, you'll generally not see any difference from files' RISC OS names and types.
 If you view the files using the remote filestore though, you'll notice some differences.
 In particular many filenames will have extensions that are used to store RISC OS file types.
-By default these take the form ', xxx' (where x is a hexadecimal digit), but you can reconfigure this to your own sceme.
-See the chapter entitled File mapping in Part 2 if you need more details.
+By default these take the form ', xxx' (where x is a hexadecimal digit), but you can reconfigure this to your own scheme.
+If you need more details, see the File mapping chapter on page 121.